JMB-Scripts/SEXIER-SAXS-Graphs/README.md

 # Update 4.0.1
 Minor:

-- Correction on the label of the axis (bad copypaste) for the Correlation volume the right axis is I(q)*q).
+- Correction on the label of the axis (bad copy/paste) for the Correlation volume the right axis is I(q)*q).

 # SEXIER-SAXS-Graphs